ivop/pokeysynth/README.md

 * 0 - Pure, this is a pure square wave, used for instruments, and chords, or bass notes at 15kHz or with 2CH Linked instruments
 * 1 - Noise, white noise generator, useful for percussion
+* 2 - Buzzy Bass, the typical Pokey bass sound, with a soft edge
+* 3 - Gritty Bass, the typical Pokey bass sound, but more harsh.
+Note that 15kHz and 1.8MHz 2CH Linked instruments have no Gritty bass.
+Setting this type of distortion will fallback to buzzy bass.
+* 4 - Poly5 Square, sort of a sqaure wave, but sounds more like a hobo or clarinet.
+Only useful for 1.8MHz 8-bit channel instruments.

+On the right there are handy buttons to set the whole envelope to one of the specified distortions.

 #### Note Table